-- Always follow the Rules of Procedure (p.5~12 of this document will give you a basic understanding). - 2.
-Wait for the Chairman to invite them to speak (the Chairman should seek to allow time for contributions from both delegates and observers). - 3.
-Make interventions brief, concise and to the point. - Liaise with other participants and, where appropriate, make joint interventions to avoid the same points being made repeatedly.

-- 5. Bear in mind the principles and objectives on which the Convention is based.

-- 6. Be patient.

-- 7. Avoid attacks on other participants.
+- 1) Always follow the Rules of Procedure (section 3 of this document will give you a basic understanding). - 2) Wait for the Chairman to invite them to speak (the Chairman should try to allow time for contributions from both delegates and observers). - 3) Make interventions brief, concise and to the point. - 4) Liaise with other participants and, where appropriate, make joint interventions to avoid the same points being made repeatedly. - 5) Bear in mind the principles and objectives on which the Convention is based. - 6) Be patient. - 7) Not attack other participants. - 8) Distribute documents by asking the Secretariat staff to place them in delegates' pigeon holes or placing them on tables designated for this purpose.

-- 8. Distribute documents by placing them on tables designated for this purpose, handing them to delegates outside the meeting rooms or asking the Secretariat staff to place them in delegates' pigeon holes (see p.17 of this document for more information). - Expect to engage in an appropriate and polite manner with other participants.
-Instances of physical or verbal abuse should be reported to the designated independent Mediator (see p.
-18) - 10.
-Respect areas that are designated for delegates only.
+- 9) Expect to engage in an appropriate and polite manner with other participants.
+Instances of physical or verbal abuse should be reported to the Deputy Secretary-General. - 10) Respect areas that are designated for delegates or for the Secretariat only.